Rozza18/Quiz_Game/README.md

 🙌 Conclusion

 This project demonstrates how basic Python concepts like classes, loops, and conditionals can be combined into an interactive program.

 It’s a fun way to learn Python, test your knowledge about Islam, and even share with friends.
+This project demonstrates how basic Python concepts like classes, loops, and conditionals can be combined into an interactive program.

+It’s a fun way to learn Python, test your knowledge about Islam, and even share with friends.